Garden of Remembrance (Dublin)

 The Garden of Remembrance (An Gairdín Cuimhneacháin) is a memorial garden in Dublin dedicated to the memory of "all those who gave their lives in the cause of Irish Freedom".
 It is located in the northern fifth of the former Rotunda Gardens in Parnell Square, a Georgian square at the northern end of O'Connell Street.
-The garden was opened by Eamon de Valera during the semicentennial of the Easter Rising in 1966.
+The garden was opened by President Eamon de Valera during the semicentennial of the Easter Rising in 1966.

 Commemoration

 The Garden commemorates freedom fighters from various uprisings, including: